Copyright 2025-2026 Thousand Brains Project

 self.prev_angle = None

-logging.debug(f"Updated preference: {self.min_dir_pref}")
+logger.debug(f"Updated preference: {self.min_dir_pref}")

 [docs] def determine_pc_for_use(self):